 Round 2: Ch 1, sc in same space, (dc, trc, ch 1, trc, dc) all in next st, *sc in next st, (dc, trc, ch 1, trc, dc) in next stitch, repeat from * 3 times, sl st to starting sc.
 Finish off, weave in ends (5 sc, 5 star points or petals).

-When you are done with the crochet stars pattern, your star’s points will be rounded and it might look more like a flower than a star.
+When you are done working the pattern, your star’s points will be rounded and it might look more like a flower than a star.
 But don’t worry!
 That star will shape up when we block it.

 Once your stars are pinned in place, set them aside to dry.
 It will take several hours for them to dry completely.

 When they are all dry, the stars should be stiff and hold their shape.
-All that’s left to do is attach jute ties to your ornaments.
+All that’s left to do is attach jute ties (or ribbon is cute too!) to your ornaments.
 Just loop a length of jute through one of the points and tie the loop closed.

 Don’t miss my other free patterns!